 Barbara J. B. Clark, a certified physician assistant at Knox Ob-Gyn in Galesburg, Illinois, describes the most fertile CM as “raw egg white.”
 This fertile CM is clear, and may stretch several inches before it breaks.

 Some women may think that gazing at toilet paper or performing an internal test is not only a bit odd, but even distasteful.
 But it’s a feeling worth getting over.
 Clark believes that women who check their CM “feel like they’re doing something to help.”
 They’re using their bodies’ signals to predict ovulation and help themselves conceive.
+Our fertility calculator can also help you predict when the time is right.

 This article originally appeared in the Fall 2005 issue of Conceive Magazine.